turvasa-ko/turvasa-ko/README.md

-# Hey 😎 Glad you're here.
+# Hey! 😎 Glad you're here.

 I am Tatu, a final year Computer Science and Engineering Bachelor student from University of Oulu.
 Currenlty writing my Bachelor's thesis with Cybersecurity in mind, which will be my focus on my Master's degree.